 Research indicates that not exercising is a risk factor for breast cancer.
 Conversely, these studies have also shown a link between regular physical activity and a decreased risk of developing the disease.
 Engaging in high-intensity physical activity for more than four hours per week reduces this risk.
 The effect of exercise on breast cancer risk may be greater in premenopausal women with normal or low body weight.

-Genetic mutations are thought to cause about 5-10% of breast cancers.
-The genes we inherit may have mutated over the generations and in this way may increase the risk of developing cancer.
-However, only a small number of breast cancers, about 5-10%, are thought to be due to a known genetic mutation.
+Genetic mutations cause about 5-10% of breast cancers.
+The genes we inherit may have mutated over the generations and in this way may increase the chances of developing cancer.
+However, only a small number of breast cancers, about 5-10%, would be due to a known genetic mutation.

-The genes most commonly known to be associated with breast cancer are BRCA1 and BRCA2.
+BRCA1 and BRCA2 are the most commonly known genes associated with breast cancer.
 Mutations in these genes make some women more likely to develop breast cancer.
 Mutations in various genes (ATM, CDH1, CHEK2, MRE11A, MSH6, NBN, PALB2, PMS2, PTEN, RAD50, RAD51C, SEC23B or TP53) have also been associated with increased breast cancer risk.

-Important studies are underway to better characterize which mutations increase the risk of developing breast cancer.
+Fortunately, important studies are underway to better characterize which mutations increase the odds of developing breast cancer.
 Eventually, it may be possible to associate a genetic profile with a level of risk, allowing for early follow-up and management of high-risk women.
 See article

 Other genetic disorders

-Some other rare hereditary genetic disorders also increase the risk of breast cancer: Li‑Fraumeni syndrome, ataxia-telangiectasias, Cowden syndrome, Peutz-Jeghers syndrome.
+Some other rare hereditary genetic disorders also increase the chances of breast cancer: Li‑Fraumeni syndrome, ataxia-telangiectasias, Cowden syndrome, Peutz-Jeghers syndrome.